jarekstrzele/obsidian_notes/PYTHON/GUI/PyQt/PyQt5 From A-Z/9 QtDesigner.md

 https://build-system.fman.io/qt-designer-download

 **Qt Designer is pure Qt**
-- id doesn't know ANYTHING about Python
+- it doesn't know ANYTHING about Python
 - it does allow you to visually design your interface
 - it also allows you to connect pre-defined signals to predefined slots
 - custom slots must be written and connected after-the-fact in Python